rekire/autologin_plugin/README.md

 - [ ] Upload the final version to pub.dev
 - [ ] Windows Support #8
 - [ ] MacOs Support #11
+- [ ] Build and sign the Android sample app and publish it as artifact